-The ices were then isothermally irradiated at 5.0 ± 0.1 K with 5 keV electrons (Specs EQ 22-35 electron source) at a 70o angle to the ice surface normal for two hours at currents of 0 nA (blank) and 100 nA (Supplementary Table 1).
-Using Monte Carlo simulations (CASINO 2.42)43, the average and maximum penetration depths of the electrons were calculated to be 490 ± 50 nm and 880 ± 90, respectively (Supplementary Table 2), which are less than the 1000 ± 50 nm ice thickness ensuring no interaction between the impinging electrons and the silver substrate.
-With the parameters compiled in Supplementary Table 2, the irradiation doses at 100 nA were calculated to be 26 4 eV per PH3 molecule and 21 3 eV per N2 molecule.
-During the irradiation, in situ mid-infrared spectra of the ices were recorded every 2 minutes.
+The ices were then isothermally processed by 5 keV electrons (Specs EQ 22-35 electron source) at 5.0 ± 0.1 K for two hours at currents of 0 nA (blank) and 100 nA (Supplementary Table 1).
+The electron incidence angle is 70o to the ice surface normal.
+Utilizing Monte Carlo simulations (CASINO 2.42)43, the maximum and average depths of the electrons were estimated to be 880 ± 90 and 490 ± 50 nm, respectively (Supplementary Table 2), which are less than the ice thickness (1000 ± 50 nm) avoiding interaction between the electrons and the silver wafer.
+The irradiation doses were determined to be 26 4 eV per PH3 molecule and 21 3 eV per N2 molecule (Supplementary Table 2).
+To monitor the evolution of the ices during the electron irradiation, in situ FTIR spectra were recorded at intervals of 2 minutes.